ROCm/rocBLAS/docs/source/Linux_Install_Guide.rst

 CMake has a minimum version requirement listed in the file install.sh.
 See --cmake_install flag in install.sh to upgrade automatically.

-Build library dependencies + library
+Build Library dependencies + Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Common uses of install.sh to build (library dependencies + library) are in the table below.
+Common uses of install.sh to build (library dependencies + library) are in the table below:

 .. tabularcolumns::
    |\X{1}{4}|\X{3}{4}|